heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Add ability for client to request random fill from server
+- Add ability for client to request no, pattern or random fills from server, and for server to restrict it (default random only)
-- Add a session timeout param and max interval so client doesn't send to a closed conn
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open
   - Including received packet stats in the acknowledgement from the server
 - Use pflag options or something else GNU compatible
 - Check or replace session cleanup and connRef mechanisms
-- Check client scheduling logic, skip sleep on misses?
 - Run profiler on client

-- Changes to JSON:
+- Document changes to JSON:
   - add proto_version to params

 ### TODO v1.0

+- Add client flag to skip sleep and catch up after timer misses
 - Refactor packet manipulation to improve readability and prevent multiple validations
 - Improve robustness and security of public servers:
 	- Add bitrate limiting